 Why did the Postal Service change its employee policy?

-The Postal Service has been following the guidance of the Centers for Disease Control and Prevention (CDC) throughout the COVID-19 outbreak.
+The Postal Service has been following the guidance of the CDC throughout the COVID-19 outbreak.
 As the CDC policy evolved, so has the Postal Service policy.

 How are face coverings being mandated?